 Authored by University of California scientists, each Pest Note is peer reviewed through the UC ANR process.
 As a series coordinated by a technical editor, they follow format and content guidelines established by the UC IPM Program and are edited, produced, and often illustrated by UC IPM staff.
 Once published, each document is reviewed periodically, typically about every 5 years, and updated as needed.

-Other Content.
 The home and garden section of our Web site also includes information from other UC ANR resources, primarily peer-reviewed UC IPM books and products, including Pests of Landscape Trees and Shrubs, Pests of the Garden and Small Farm, and Integrated Pest Management for Floriculture.
 The UC Guide to Healthy Lawns, Pesticides and Water Quality, and the Key to Identifying Common Household Ants are separately authored and reviewed resources.

 Please note that the pesticides suggested throughout our Web site conformed to the registered California pesticide labels at the time the publications were published or last reviewed.
 Pesticide registrations change frequently at both the state and federal levels, and UC IPM staff update the databases when notified.
 Ultimately, users are responsible for ensuring that their use conforms to current labels and local regulations.